skills/idea-to-app-with-spark/.github/steps/5-step.md

 <img width="150px" align="right" alt="Octonaut" src="https://octodex.github.com/images/octonaut.jpg">

-But your journey has just begun! 🚀
+Your journey has just begun! 🚀

 How was it?
-Did you have fun?
-I hope you _sparked_ some new ideas! ✨ After you answer, you are all done!
+Did you have fun or _spark_ some new ideas?! ✨ After you answer, you are all done!
 Congrats! 🎉

 - [ ] Surprisingly fun! 🤓